jreisinger/docs/data/notes/go/concurrency.md

+Concurrent programming structures the program as a composition of several independent activities.
+It's important because:

+* web servers handle thousands of clients at once
+* GUIs render animations while simultaneously performing computations and network requests
+* even traditional batch programs (read input data, compute, write output) hide I/O latency and exploit multiple processors

+The number of processors in a computer grows every year.
+The speed of processors not so much.

+# Goroutines

 A *goroutine* is a function capable of running concurrently with other functions.
 Create a gouroutine with the `go` keyword.

+# Goroutines and channels

 A *channel* is a way for gouroutines to communicate with each other and *synchronize* their execution.

-# Goroutines and channels

 When `pinger` or `ponger` attempts to send a message on the channel, it will wait until `printer` is ready to receive the message (blocking):